Stanko/animated-scroll-to/README.md

   // Scroll horizontally rather than vertically (which is the default)
   horizontal: true,

+  // use keyboard buttons to trigger scrolling as well
+  useKeys: false,

   // function that will be executed when the scroll animation is finished
   onComplete: function() {}